neovarier/advanced_lane_detection/writeup.md

 ![alt text][image4]

 ####2.
 I tried various color space thresholding using cv2 color space conversion.
 I narrowed down to use the following color space channels to detect the lanes:

-*S-Channel from HSL color space
+* S-Channel from HSL color space
-*R-Channel from RGB color space
+* R-Channel from RGB color space

 S-channel with thresholding is good at detecting bright yellow and white lanes.
-Even where road segments are light grey.
 But it also detects shadows.
-The code is rgb_r_select in Cell 5
+The code is rgb_r_select in Cell 5.

 Original Image
 ![alt text][image5]